polpielladev/polpiella.dev/src/pages/platform-specific-code-in-swift-packages.md

 }
 ```

 This code, in comparison to other approaches such as using `CharacterSet`s works great as it uses a smarter mechanism than just splitting by certain characters (usually punctuation, new lines and white spaces) and makes the approach compatible with a wider range of languages.

-This code compiled great on macOS and iOS but, as soon as I tried to compile for any other platforms or architectures, I faced the following error:
+This code compiled with no errors on macOS and iOS but, as soon as I tried to compile for any other platforms or architectures, I faced the following error:

 ![]()